Dementia tests - A guide to testing dementia in adults

 Types of dementia tests

 Each component of the dementia assessment is incorporated with certain types of tests.
-Present below are some common tests that patients may have to through before a dementia diagnosis.
+Present below is some common tests that patients may have to through before a dementia diagnosis.

 Cognitive and neuropsychological tests

 These types of tests assess a patient’s memory, problem-solving skills, mathematical skills, and other cognitive abilities.
 Usually, patients must complete these tests at the doctor’s office on paper or on a computer.
 Alternatively, the doctor may ask them to provide verbal answers to a series of questions.

 MoCA (The Montreal Cognitive Assessment) and MMSE (The Mini-Mental State Examination) are two of the most common cognitive assessments used by medical health professionals at the moment.
 They are both short and have a 30 point scale, however, the MMSE is slightly shorter and takes 7-8 minutes to administer.
 MoCA takes between 10 and 12 minutes.
 Both tests are not very detail-oriented and are only useful for preliminary screening.
 Many clinicians administer both tests along with a range of others.